Girgias/php-rfcs/container-offset-behaviour.md

   - Throw Error on writing a value of the wrong type to a typed property
 - Fix `null` offset handling
 - Continue to ignore any `__set()`/`__get()` magic methods

+#### ArrayAccess changes

+TODO: Need to think

+- Extends `DimensionReadable`, `DimensioWriteable`, `DimensionUnsettable`
+- Adds legacy handle to support fetching and appending unless the corresponding interfaces have been implemented

 ### Changes in PHP 9.0